aws-samples/retail-demo-store/docs/Technical Guides/Personalisation with Amazon Personalize/PopularByPurchases.md

 relevant to the user.
 This can be used to highlight products on sale or new products recently added to the catalog.

-You can read more about promotional filters on the .